damianhakert/damianhakert.github.io/source/jobs/accounting-manager/index.html.md

 * Responds to inquiries from the CFO, Controller, and company wide managers regarding financial results, special reporting requests and the like.
 * Assist in preparing for and managing annual external audit.
 Coordinate with other auditors as needed.
 * Support overall department goals and objectives
-* This person will initially manage several part time and contract resource.
-Over time this position will be expected to build and manage a team.
+* This person will initially coordinate third party providers as an individual contributor.
+Over time this person will be expected to build and manage a team.

 ## Requirements